-On one of my weekends an old friend came to visit from Denmark, who I met five years ago when visiting Copenhagen.
+During my most recent trip to Paris, an old friend came to visit me from Denmark.
+Her and I met five years ago when I was visiting Copenhagen.
 Jasmina had offered to show me around her city and we instantly became great friends.
 A couple of years later I received a wedding invite in Arabic, inviting me to her wedding in Tunisia.

 Five years later we met up in Paris and our day scavenger hunting for goodies around Paris to take to our picnic has been one of my favourite days in Paris of all my trips here.
 Good company, good food, and that view!